Residential Electricity Rates

 Tiered prices give you the flexibility to use electricity at any time of day at the same price, although that price will change if you exceed the threshold during the month.

-The Ontario Energy Board (OEB) announced TOU and Tiered rates effective November 1, 2022 to October 31, 2023 for residential and small business customers on TOU and Tiered pricing under the Regulated Price Plan (RPP).
-See the image below for rates and hours/thresholds.
+The Ontario Energy Board (OEB) announced electricity rates effective November 1, 2023 to April 30, 2024 for residential and small business customers on TOU, Tiered and ULO pricing under the Regulated Price Plan (RPP).
+To view historical electricity rates, click here.